kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 # Create test namespace
 kubectl create ns test-ns

-# Deploy sample metric app (this will be propagated to member clusters)
+# Deploy sample metric app
+# This creates a Deployment with a simple Go app that exposes a /metrics endpoint
+# The app reports workload_health=1.0 (healthy) by default
 kubectl apply -f ./examples/sample-metric-app/
 ```